Better Man (Pearl Jam song): Origin and recording

 The song was written by vocalist Eddie Vedder when he was in high school.
 He said, "I wrote 'Better Man' before I could drink—legally—on a four-track in my old apartment."
 In another interview, Vedder stated, "Sometimes I think of how far I've come from the teenager sitting on the bed in San Diego writing 'Better Man' and wondering if anyone would ever even hear it."

 He first performed it with a San Diego, California–based group called Bad Radio, with slightly faster tempo but altogether quite similar to the Vitalogy rendition.
-Vedder later recorded it with Pearl Jam, although Pearl Jam was initially reluctant to record it and had initially rejected it from Vs. due to its accessibility.
+Vedder later recorded it with Pearl Jam, although his bandmates were initially reluctant to record it and had initially rejected it from Vs. because it had a more mainstream, pop-oriented sound than their usual material.

 Producer Brendan O'Brien said of the song: There's a great song we recorded for Vs., "Better Man," which ended up on Vitalogy.
 One of the first rehearsals we did they played it and I said "Man, that song's a hit."
 Eddie just went "uhhh".
 I immediately knew I'd just said the wrong thing.
 We cut it once for Vs., he wanted to give it away to this Greenpeace benefit record, the idea was that the band was going to play and some other singer was going to sing it.
 I remember saying to the engineer, Nick [DiDia], "This is one of their best songs and they're going to give it away!
 Can't happen!"
 And we went to record it and I'm not going to say we didn't try very hard, but it didn't end up sounding very good.
 I may have even sabotaged that version but I won't admit to that.
 It took us to the next record, recording it two more times, before he became comfortable with it because it was such a blatantly great pop song.

+The version of the song released on Vitalogy consisted of several different recordings.
+The introduction was originally recorded for another song, while the majority of the tracks were recorded during three different live performances of the song while the band was on tour in Atlanta and overdubbed with studio recordings.

 Lyrics

 Al Weisel of Rolling Stone called the song a "haunting ballad about a woman trapped in a bad relationship."
-When "Better Man" was performed on VH1 Storytellers in 2006, Vedder introduced it as a song about "abusive relationships."
+When Pearl Jam performed "Better Man" on VH1 Storytellers in 2006, Vedder introduced it as a song about "abusive relationships."
 Before a performance of the song at Pearl Jam's show on April 3, 1994, in Atlanta at the Fox Theatre, Vedder clearly said "it's dedicated to the bastard that married my Momma."
 He was referring to his stepfather, Peter Mueller, a California attorney whom Vedder had long believed to be his biological father and who divorced his mother in the early 1980s.

+Personnel

+Personnel taken from Vitalogy liner notes, except where noted.